Skip to content

 art of commitment

-Don’t be afraid to commit!
-But whether it’s a promise you make to your best friend’s little sister, a pledge of allegiance to your team, a marriage vow, or the declaration that you believe in the Prince of Peace, saying yes should be nothing less than a total commitment.
-Don’t be a slave to fear, or laziness, or whatever it is that makes us slump off on our promises.
+But don’t do it for the accolades.
+Do your job because that’s what you’re supposed to do.
+The same goes for your relationships.
+Don’t be afraid to commit, but whether it’s a promise made to your best friend’s little sister, a pledge of allegiance to your team, or a marriage vow to the love of your life, saying yes should be nothing less than total commitment.
+Don’t let fear or laziness cause you to you slump off on your promises.

 Say yes, then do it.